EVERYTHING YOU WANTED TO KNOW ABOUT RETINOL

 Whereas other phyto-retinol sources, such as cacay nut, contain a direct form of vitamin A, which enzymes in your skin convert into retinaldehyde and then into retinoic acid.

-Like synthetic retinol, regardless of how the retinoic acid is produced within your body, phyto retinols like Fountain PM Serum work through the same keratinocyte growth factor receptors to speed up cell turnover, stimulate collagen production, reduce fine lines and wrinkles, and increase skin firmness by strengthening elasticity.
+Like synthetic retinol, regardless of how the retinoic acid is produced within your body, phyto retinols like Fountain Phyto Retinol Serum work through the same keratinocyte growth factor receptors to speed up cell turnover, stimulate collagen production, reduce fine lines and wrinkles, and increase skin firmness by strengthening elasticity.

 The benefit of phyto retinol over synthetic is that it doesn’t come with the above risks; it won’t cause your skin to dry out or peel, and is less likely to cause irritation and photosensitivity (make you sensitive to sunlight).
 Plus, phyto retinols like Fountain contain ingredients that also strengthen your skin barrier, rather than weaken it.